link:code/Solidity/Faucet.sol[]

 In [intro_chapter], we wrote our first Solidity program.
 When we first built the Faucet contract, we used the Remix IDE to compile and deploy the contract.
 In this section, we will revisit, improve, and embellish Faucet.

-Example 1.
-Faucet.sol: A Solidity contract implementing a faucet
+Our first attempt looked like Faucet.sol: A Solidity contract implementing a faucet.

 Compiling with the Solidity Compiler (solc)